 As you can see here, while women do not require more magnesium than men, around pregnancy the female requirement for magnesium does increase, so it is important to ensure that magnesium needs are met during pregnancy.

-Magnesium deficiencies are uncommon, but when they do occur it can lead to symptoms such as nausea, loss of appetite, fatigue, and muscle cramping.
+Magnesium deficiencies are uncommon, but when they do occur they can lead to symptoms such as nausea, loss of appetite, fatigue, and muscle cramping.

 Having healthy levels of magnesium is also an important factor that helps the body absorb and metabolize other vitamins and nutrients such as calcium and vitamin D, which are also not easily found in vegan diets.

 For vegans, who may think it difficult to get all the magnesium needed, there are actually plenty of courses of magnesium in foods.
 However, if you do have a deficiency and supplementation has been recommended to do, go ahead and do so, it could change your life!

 What Are The Best Sources Of Magnesium For A Vegan?